 Negative Social Comparison Affecting Mental Health

 In psychology, it is theorized that people often determine their own self-worth and personal value based on how they compare with others in their social circle.
 This is known as social comparison theory and it asserts that people constantly make self and other evaluations across a variety of different qualities such as attractiveness, wealth, intelligence and success.
-However, frequent social comparison can have a dark side, especially when people evaluate themselves as inferior to their peers.
+However, frequent negative social comparison can have a dark side, especially when people evaluate themselves as inferior to their peers.

 Studies have shown that people who make frequent social comparisons are more likely to experience feelings of envy, regret, guilt and defensiveness and also lie, blame others or have unmet cravings.
 Overall, people who make a lot of negative social comparisons tend to be more unhappy and have more destructive feelings and behaviors.
 People who make downward comparisons and feel that they are better off than their peers will generally feel happier at least temporarily than those who make upward comparisons believing themselves to be worse off than their peers.